yutanagano/smark.nvim/README.md

     -- are happy with the default settings opts = {
       --Default keymapping settings for list action commands.
-      --Set to false or nil to disable. mappings = {
+      --Set to false to disable.
+      mappings = {
         --Format the current list block to be clean / correct format_list = "<leader>lf",